knutsoned/bevy_lazy_signals/rationale.md

 Because all updates are batched, they can be processed in an efficient way, minimizing the need for exclusive world access.
-The consumer of the API provides all static type information at compile-time, and is responsible for ensuring the concrete types of sources and triggers match up with the provided type signatures.
+The consumer of the API provides all static type information at compile-time, and is responsible for ensuring the concrete types of sources and triggers match up with the type signatures provided for the closure arguments.

 Should be able to run systems to send signals and recompute memos as often as needed.
 If there is nothing to process, the systems exit quickly.
 Otherwise, everything but the effects system can run